ChangeWindows/Content/xbox/14393/updates.md

 ### Fixed issues
 - Fixes an issue that prevents some users from purchasing a full game after using a free trail
 - Fixes an issue where managing DLCs for some games would crash your game collection

+## Xbox One August Update build 14393.1046
+_Released on 1 September 2016_

+### And further
+- Unknown optimizations and improvements